 I had no idea.

-Slowly, I got it.
-With the unconditional support and acceptance of my friends, my therapist, and my sponsor, I came to understand how I could keep the focus on myself.
+With the unconditional support and acceptance of my 12-Step friends, my therapist, and my sponsor, I came to understand how.
+There’s another Al-Anon saying, and

 “Attend to your own business,” it beckoned.
 “Leave other people’s business to them to figure out.”